amohapatra3/amohapatra3.github.io/website/docs/broader-initiatives/open-source-tutorials.md

    - Amazon Q CLI (now Kiro CLI) is an AWS product that provides a CLI experience for customers to use Anthropic's Claude models to create AWS resources with natural language prompts, among other things.
 For more information about Amazon Q CLI, see [Using Amazon Q Developer on the command line](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line.html) and [Kiro Chat](https://kiro.dev/docs/cli/chat/).
    - MCP servers expose AI models to specific capabilities and provide access to data.
 For more information about MCP servers, see [Understanding MCP servers](https://modelcontextprotocol.io/docs/learn/server-concepts).
      :::
 2. After setting up MCP servers such as the [AWS Documentation MCP server](https://awslabs.github.io/mcp/servers/aws-documentation-mcp-server), I found more success generating steps from existing documentation.
 We still needed a more structured approach.
-The principal writer created a tutorial for Amazon Lightsail with a set of initial prompts.
+The principal writer created a tutorial for Amazon Lightsail with a set of prompts that provided some structure.
 The rest of us stress-tested these prompts by trying to create tutorials.
-I **created three tutorials and accompanying scripts for AWS Cloud Map and AWS Batch, flagging issues I ran into along the way**.
+Using the prompts, I **created three tutorials and accompanying scripts for AWS Cloud Map and AWS Batch**.
+I also flagged issues with the prompts that were contributing to hallucinations.
 3. With tutorials created and issues flagged, the next step was to incorporate tutorials into a subset of developer guides.
 I **added tutorials to AWS Cloud Map and Amazon ECS developer guides**, and I **convinced the writer for AWS Batch to do the same**.
 The generated tutorials were in markdown, but the source for developer guides was in XML.
 The principal writer created a Python script for converting from markdown to XML.
 I **tested the script** and **made some adjustments to the code** to ensure that the script handled special characters — `&`, `>`, `<`, for example — properly within `<code>` and `<programlisting>` blocks.
+Within code blocks, these characters had to be written using entities such as `&amp;`, `&lt;`, and `&gt;`.
-4. After successfully integrating about 15 tutorials in various AWS developer guides, phase one was done.
-We worked towards generating more tutorials and testing them for phase two.
-Between phases one and two, I created and tested **10 tutorials and accompanying shell scripts**, working with a variety of AWS services such as Amazon EBS, AWS Step Functions, and Amazon ECR.
-I then created and approved pull requests to add tutorials to the GitHub repository for the project.
+4. After the five of us successfully integrated about 15 tutorials in various AWS developer guides, phase one was done.
+We then worked towards generating more tutorials and testing them for phase two.
+Between phases one and two, I created and tested **10 tutorials and accompanying shell scripts**, working with a variety of AWS services such as **Amazon EBS, AWS Step Functions, and Amazon ECR**.
+I then **created and approved pull requests to add tutorials to the GitHub repository for the project**.

 ## Result

-I contributed to succesfully creating and iterating on a process for creating AWS CLI tutorials.
+I iterated on and helped create a process for creating AWS CLI tutorials at scale.
 We created an open-source repository of **about 70 tutorials for 64 AWS services**.
 Customers now have an interactive getting started experience where they can provide links to documentation and generate a tutorial and script.
 They can even add to the repository.
 For customers that rely on CLIs, this project is an accessibility boost.

-Writers have a set of prompts to speed up tutorial creation at scale.

 ## Portfolio samples